nestorp/adr-extraction/README.md

 Author: Nestor Prieto Chavana

 This repo contains the code used for my MSc research project:
-Extraction of Adverse Drug Reaction Reports from Social Media: A Deep Learning Approach
+> Extraction of Adverse Drug Reaction Reports from Social Media: A Deep Learning Approach

 Since it is against Twitter terms of service to publish tweet text, the data has not been shared.

-TODO: share the tweet IDs and add a script to download text.
+TODO: share tweet IDs and publish script to automate download.

 #### Files & Directories